qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 the |dataDefine| :sup:`Data-defined override` button.
 Choose unit from the unit selector, and there you can also :ref:`adjust scaling range <unit_selector>`.

-.. attention:: This option require a build based on GEOS >= 3.10,
+.. attention:: This option requires a build based on GEOS >= 3.10,
     it may not be available on your QGIS installation depending on the underlying GEOS version in use.